 make will fill the entire background of your document.

-The last button in the Page Background section is Page Boarders.
-Click the Page Boarders button.
+The last button in the Page Background section is Page Borders.
+Click the Page Borders button.

-That concludes the Word 2010 Page Background Tutorial Click the next arrow to continue on to Word 2010 Layout Paragraph
+Click next to continue to the Word 2010 Layout Paragraph tutorial.